| [an error occurred while processing this directive] |

 | Admission Stage (Level IV) |

-Top |
+Top

-Universities usually inform students of their admission decisions well in advance of the
+Universities usually inform students of their admission decisions well

-beginning term.
-If you have received admission in more than one university, you will have
+in advance of the beginning term.
+If you have received admission in

-to decide which one you want to attend.
-At this stage, you should compare a few objective
+attend.
+At this stage, you should compare a few objective and mostly

-and mostly more subjective criteria.
+more subjective criteria.
 The points you should focus on :

-Objective Criteria
+Objective

-- Best program curriculum, length of program, choice of
+curriculum, length of program, choice of courses

-- Best funding offer or best program with respect to costs
+best program with respect to costs

 - Cost of living

-- Strength of related departments/program
+- Strength of related

-Subjective Criteria
+Subjective

-- Overall reputation of university/department/program
+- Overall reputation of

-- Location-region, safety of neighborhood
+- Location-region, safety

 - Climate